 Duties are described below in major areas and are not exhaustive of the duties.

-• Utilizes and assists staff and consultants in accessing various platforms to obtain a comprehensive picture of properties utilized by an incumbent, including OHS data (Notices Of Awards (NOAs), previous grant applications, etc.) and records, online local property record databases (e.g., county tax assessor websites, local online registrar of deeds), commercial property search engines.
+Accesses various platforms to obtain a comprehensive picture of properties utilized by a grant recipient, including OHS data such as Notices Of Awards (NOAs), previous grant applications and records, grant correspondence, online local property record databases (e.g., county tax assessor websites, local online registrar of deeds), commercial property search engines

-• Coordinates the review of property research, synthesizing analysis, and final report writing so information is accurate and conveyed with action steps clearly articulated so that Regional Offices may take next steps in working with grantees.
+Reviews property research, synthesizes analysis, and final report writing so information is accurate and conveyed with action steps clearly articulated so that OHS and OGM may take next steps in working with grant recipients.

 Knowledge and Abilities:

 Real Estate legal principles and terminology related to real property transfers.

 Standard office procedures and practices.

 Systematically investigate various information platforms, materials, sources, and documents, establish facts, and reach conclusions based on data.

 Communicate effectively both orally and in written form.

 Establish and maintain effective working relationships with others.